Learn By Doing

-Learning how to play a musical instrument has very many benefits to anyone no matter what age or music goal they have.
+Learning how to play a drums has very many benefits to anyone no matter what age or music goal they have.
 Here is a small sample size of some of the benefits that are obtained due learning and playing music.

 Music requires combined engagement from the different areas of the brain.
 Your ability to think logically, to judge, and to be critical has to be active.
 As a result, you are enhancing your ability to spontaneously think in a more creative way.